Introduction to Enforcement under Austrian Law

 Austrian courts are known for their efficiency and this also applies to the enforcement of (foreign and domestic) judgments.

-To respond to the recent COVID-19 crisis, the Austrian government implemented a number of measures to cushion the negative impact.
+To respond to the COVID-19 crisis, the Austrian government implemented a number of measures to cushion the negative impact.
 Overall, Austrian courts continue to work efficiently and effectively.

-Identifying Assets of Another Party
+Identifying the Assets of Another Party

 Publicly available information

 Regarding immovable assets, the Austrian Land Register, which is kept by the courts of the federal states, can be consulted.
 It includes information on ownership, mortgages and the more recent underlying documents such as purchase and mortgage agreements.
-While all persons may enquire regarding ownership of a specified property, only certain registered persons (such as notaries, lawyers or other public bodies) or persons who have a proven legal interest may search for a specific legal or natural person and can obtain a list of property owned by that person or access underlying documents.
+While all persons may enquire regarding ownership of a property, only certain registered persons (such as notaries, lawyers or other public bodies) or persons who have a proven legal interest may search for a specific legal or natural person and can obtain a list of property owned by that person or access underlying documents.

-When identifying the asset position of company, the first step is to check the Austrian Company Register, which is kept by the courts of the federal states and by the Commercial Court of Vienna.
+When identifying the asset position of a company, the first step is to check the Austrian Company Register, which is kept by the courts of the federal states and by the Commercial Court of Vienna.
 Depending on the type of company, the Company Register may include information on the managing directors and shareholders (including addresses), the company’s equity and (abbreviated) annual accounts.
 The Company Register is open for public inspection without the need to show any specific legal interest or justification.
 A certified copy can be obtained from the competent court or from a public notary.

 In order to obtain information on the commercial activities of specific legal or natural persons, the Austrian Tradespersons Register, which is kept by local administrative authorities, may prove helpful.
 Under Austrian law, most trades may only be carried out by certificated tradesmen.
 The Tradespersons Register lists the trades registered by a specific legal or natural person.
 It is easily accessible online.